What is a basal cell carcinoma?

 - Moist wound dressings lead to healing within a few weeks.

-- The eventual scar quality is variable.
+- The quality of the eventual scar is variable.

 Mohs margin-controlled micrographic excision